Grokmoo/sulis/Readme.md

-# rust-game
+# Sulis
-This is a game written in Rust.
+This is a game and game engine written in Rust.
 It is currently in very early development.

 ## Getting Started